fenveireth/CountablyInfiniteGreen/README.md

 An example mod is provided, with annotated source files demonstrating several features.

+The most valuable source of information during development is the Unity 'Player.log', in `%APPDATA%/LocalLow/Dreaming Door Studios`

 The base game's "Main as a mod" is legit, all folders go through the same loader, so the files there may also be of value